 Is there another designer whose work you particularly admire?

 The designer I admire the most is Zaha Hadid, she was even described as a designer of structure and space (vs the moniker architect) and that is what I admire, the harmony and beauty of design born of purpose.
-If you look at her jewelry – it is just incredible, pure art and amazingly elevated pieces.
+If you look at her jewellery – it is just incredible, pure art and amazingly elevated pieces.
 You just feel there is a story and depth behind each design and it makes you want to know more – the magnetism of her designs are palpable.

 What’s the best piece of advice you’ve ever been given?